vsch/flexmark-java/flexmark-core-test/src/test/resources/core_paragraph_formatter_spec.md

 ⟦* ⟧Fix: wrap on typing caret adjustment on space after non-space and before keep at start of line elements. ⦙ .
 ---- Tracked Offsets ---------------------------------------------------
-[0]: { [107, si) } --> 109
+[0]: {107 1|0 si -> 105}

 ---- Ranges ------------------------------------------------------------
-⟦* Fix: wrap on typing caret adjustment on space after non-space and before keep at start of line⟧ ⟦ elements.⟧ ⟦⟧
+⟦Fix: wrap on typing caret adjustment on space after non-space and before keep at start of line⟧ ⟦elements.⟧ ⟦⟧

 ---- Result ------------------------------------------------------------
-* Fix: wrap on typing caret adjustment on space after non-space and before keep at start of line elements. ⦙
+Fix: wrap on typing caret adjustment on space after non-space and before keep at start of line elements. ⦙
 ````````````````````````````````